htcondor/htcondor/docs/version-history/stable-release-series-86.rst

    same claim.
 When the starter exits, it notifies the shadow, which tells the startd to kill the starter.
 Immediately after the shadows tells the startd, it fetches the next job, and tries to start it.
-If the starter hasn’t completely exited yet (perhaps it needs to clean up a large sandbox), it will notice the shadow has closed the command socket, and the starter will go into disconnected mode, and get confused.
+If the starter hasn't completely exited yet (perhaps it needs to clean up a large sandbox), it will notice the shadow has closed the command socket, and the starter will go into disconnected mode, and get confused.
 This has been fixed. :ticket:`6049`